 A good blog article has a compounding effect.
 It attracts website visitors and as the search volume increases, it ranks higher and higher in search, which compounds it more and increases its search rankings.
 Once you’ve been blogging a while you may notice that a few of your posts will outperform the others and provide a significantly larger percentage of site visitors.
 Those articles are called “compounding posts”.
 HubSpot wrote a detailed article on that subject that you can find here.
 What they found is that longer articles that are tactical and provide content that appeals to large part of a business’ target audience have the most compounding effect.

-Check out a quick video on why your business needs a blog:
+Check out a quick video on the importance of a blog in your content marketing strategy.

 A blog isn’t magic and it doesn’t automatically make visitors find your site.
 There are many things that go on behind the scenes to make a blog article successful, such as SEO and promotion.
 More often than not, the results will not be seen until several months later.